How to seal & dustproof a concrete floor

 How does Concrete Floor Sealer work?

 It is a water-based white liquid which is applied to the surface with a roller, paint pad or brush.
-It can even be applied by microfibre flat mop or cloth.
-Once the first thin coat has been applied the 2nd coat will adhere easily to the first.
+It could also be applied by microfibre flat mop or cloth.
+Once the first thin coat has been applied, the 2nd coat will adhere easily to the first.
 You will notice that more product is required during the 1st application than the 2nd.
 The sealer dries to a totally clear low sheen (almost matt) finish.

 If you wish to use this product as a simple primer you will probably only require 1 coat.